 Our children must feel the pain and discomfort of failure.
 They must face the consequences of not studying or forgetting to do their homework.
 Kids must gain experience failing and learn to recover from their mistakes in order to build resilience.

 Talk regularly in your home about times when you mess up as an adult.
 Let them see you embrace failure.
 When we as parents expect straight A’s and winning sports seasons, we wrongly teach our kids that perfection is the goal.

 6. Set Limits on Technology

-7. Allow them to take a Mental Health Day
+7. Allow them to take a Day Off

 This is a recent shift in thinking for me.
 It wasn’t until I witnessed the negative effects of my high schoolers’ juggle of honors class homework, club sports, academic clubs and working a part-time job, that I began to allow my teens to turn off their alarms and take a day or morning off to regroup once in a great while.
 I realized that there were different ways nowadays that kids can become overstressed and overworked and this could lead to them having anxiety which can make feelings of failure worse for them.
 This stress could also lead to lack of sleep and poor mental health.

 8. Drop the College Conversations

 There is so much pressure on kids, in middle school even, to begin thinking about where they will go to college and what they will major in.
-Friends and family discuss GPA’s, class schedules, scholarships and college essays on a regular basis.
+Friends and family discuss GPA’s, SAT scores, class schedules, scholarships and college essays on a regular basis.